ver1log/Calculator/README.md

 This project has been tested on windows, porting to other systems is being tested

-Having make install is very convenient but can still be ran without it
+Having make installed is very convenient but the project can still be ran without it

 ### Without Make installed(put into terminal)